MateiDevel/kustomize-backend/README.md

 # Current features
 - Can import and export the global config
-- Can export the entire config tree
+- Can import and export the entire config tree

 # Under construction
 - Bunch of features to be added (p.s. my first C project, might be crap)